darasus/ai-blog/content/the-benefits-of-a-plant-based-diet.md

   heart diseases, and hypertension.
 An important advantage is that it can help people manage conditions such as gastrointestinal disorders and autoimmune diseases such as rheumatoid arthritis and multiple sclerosis.
+intro: >-
+  There is increasing awareness among people about the benefits of a plant-based diet.
+Many people seem to be transitioning to a vegetarian or vegan diet for health reasons.
+Some are also taking up this diet to offset the effects of climate change and reduce their carbon footprint.

+  A plant-based diet involves consuming plants as primary food sources rather than animal products.
+Apart from being rich in vitamins, minerals, and other nutrients, plant-based diets have been linked to numerous health benefits — lower risk of obesity, cardiovascular diseases, type 2 diabetes and cancer; higher intake of antioxidants and fiber; lower blood pressure and cholesterol levels; and better management of chronic conditions such as hypertension.

+  There are many advantages to switching to a plant-based diet — even if you’re not ready to become fully vegan.
+These benefits will probably make you think twice before reaching out for that next steak or chicken wing…
 ---

 ## An Introduction to a Plant-based diet